-(a) Subject to the terms of Sections 11(c) and(d) hereof relating to waivers of subrogation (to the extent that such waivers of subrogation shall be applicable in any case), Subtenant shall indemnify and hold harmless Sublandlord, Landlord and Landlord Affiliates and its and their respective partners, directors, officers, principals, shareholders, members, agents and employees (collectively, the "Indemnified Parties") from and against any and all claims arising from or in connection with (i) all claims of whatever nature arising from any act, omission or negligence of Subtenant, its contractors, licensees, agents, servants, employees, invitees or visitors, (ii) all claims arising from any accident, injury or damage whatsoever caused to any person or to the property of any person and occurring during the Term in or about the Subleased Premises, (iii) all claims arising from any accident, injury or damage occurring outside of the Subleased Premises but anywhere within or about the Real Property, where such accident, injury or damage results from an act, omission or negligence of Subtenant's contractors, licensees, agents, servants, employees, invitees or visitors, and (iv) any breach, violation or non-performance of any covenant, condition or agreement in this Sublease set forth and contained on the part of Subtenant to be fulfilled, kept, observed and performed, except in each case, to the extent arising from the negligence or willful misconduct of such Indemnified Party; together with all reasonable, actual out-of-pocket costs, expenses and liabilities incurred in or in connection with each such claim or action or proceeding brought thereon, including, without limitation, all reasonable attorneys fees and expenses.
+(a) Subject to the terms of Sections 11(c) and(d) hereof relating to waivers of subrogation (to the extent that such waivers of subrogation shall be applicable in any case), Subtenant shall indemnify and hold harmless Sublandlord, Landlord and Landlord Affiliates and its and their respective partners, directors, officers, principals, shareholders, members, agents and employees (collectively, the "Indemnified Parties") from and against any and all claims arising from or in connection with (i) all claims of whatever nature arising from any act, omission or negligence of Subtenant, its contractors, licensees, agents, servants, employees, invitees or visitors, (ii) all claims arising from any accident, injury or damage whatsoever caused to any person or to the property of any person and occurring during the Term in or about the Subleased Premises, (iii) all claims arising from any accident, injury or damage results from an act, omission or negligence of Subtenant's contractors, licensees of Subtenant or Subtenant's contractors, licensees, agents, servants, employees, invitees or visitors, and (iv) any breach, violation or non-performance of any covenant, condition or agreement in this Sublease set forth and contained on the part of Subtenant to be fulfilled, kept, observed and performed, except in each case, to the extent arising from the negligence or willful misconduct of such Indemnified Party; together with all reasonable, actual out-of-pocket costs, expenses and liabilities incurred in or in connection with each such claim or action or proceeding brought thereon, including, without limitation, all reasonable attorneys fees and expenses.
 In case any action or proceeding be brought against Sublandlord, Landlord and/or any Landlord Affiliate and/or its or their respective partners, directors, officers, principals, shareholders, members, agents and/or employees by reason of any such claim, Sublandlord, Landlord or such Landlord Affiliate, as applicable, shall give Subtenant prompt notice thereof, and Subtenant shall resist and defend such action or proceeding (by counsel reasonably satisfactory to Sublandlord, Landlord or such Landlord Affiliate, as applicable).
 Sublandlord shall have the right to employ separate counsel, at its own expense, in any such action and to participate in the defense thereof.